-North Georgia Striper Club Takes 14 SEEDS Fishing
+North Georgia Striper Club Takes 14 Kids Fishing

 Sportsmen need to thank this group of striper fishermen.
 They stepped up to the plate donating time, boats and fishing tackle to take kids striper fishing at Lake Lanier.